Kayaking is a tranquil travel through the water. A moment of calm and scenery to relax your mind while still being active and in nature.

 - Spray jacket or rain jacket and pants (weather-dependent)

 Paddling in cold conditions will require a wet suit.
-For more information, refer to the link to what to wear kayaking.

 Your paddle is the most important kayaking accessory followed by a bilge pump and spray skirts or spray decks if you have a sit-in kayak.